07799 890635

 Our Vision for Autistic Women

-Autistic women are very much a neglected group in society and Centa Co Circle seeks to address this
+Autistic women are arguably a particularly neglected group in society and Centa Co Circle seeks to address this

 Challenges faced by autistic women and what this group seeks to achieve